 Student teaching evaluations are considered to be a valid, if approximate, index of teaching quality particularly when considered in conjunction with other measures.
 Professional development and teaching improvement activities are considered to document commitment to quality instruction.
-Most programs in the College use peer evaluation of classroom teaching as a formative, rather than a summative tool.
-Success and achievement of students and advisees may be considered for teaching assignments.

 A demonstrated record of sustaining scholarly productivity through funding or support for the program as appropriate to the field can be an important factor, particularly for research assignments.